Introjection (Neon Genesis Evangelion): Shinji's growth

-In the episode's first scene, after the battle against Bardiel in the previous installment, Shinji childishly protests against his father, saying he does not care if Gendo's action were necessary.
+In the episode's first scene, after the battle against Bardiel in the previous installment, Shinji childishly protests against his father, saying he does not care if Gendo's actions were necessary.
 According to the writer Michael Berman, Shinji threatens to destroy Nerv because he was forced to kill the Angel regardless of the captive's survival, and "most disparaging for Shinji is that he was unwillingly used as an instrument for his father's purpose".
 After the event, Shinji decides to quit Nerv and stop piloting the Eva.
-In the fourth episode "Hedgehog's Dilemma", Shinji momentarily escaped from Nerv; the decision he makes in "Introjection", rather than being an escape from reality, is based on his own conscious will and greater maturity instead.
+In the fourth episode, "Hedgehog's Dilemma", Shinji momentarily escaped from Nerv; the decision he makes in "Introjection", rather than being an escape from reality, is based on his own conscious will and greater maturity instead.
 Misato herself, in the course of her encounter with Shinji, notices he speaks with true self-awareness, something he had never done before.
 "Introjection" reprises several shots and situations from the first, second, and fourth episodes, clearly showing Shinji's evolution.
-For example, when Shinji confronts his father at the Nerv base, the same shots from the first episode are used, but the dialogues are reverted and Shinji affirms himself as a pilot.
+For example, when Shinji confronts his father at the Nerv base, the same shots from the first episode are used, but the dialogue is reverted, and Shinji affirms himself as a pilot.
 As in the first two episodes, an Angel similar to Sachiel generates cross-shaped explosions, and after going berserk, Eva-01 repairs its left arm.
+This led the series' assistant director, Kazuya Tsurumaki, to describe Evangelion as a story of repetition.

-According to the writer Dennis Redmond, Shinji "for the first time in the series, claims an explicit identity" in "Introjection".
-Newtype noted Shinji "has seemed lost and isolated up to now"; at the beginning of the series, he drives the Eva as if he was removed from his surroundings but in "Introjection", he rises with his strong will.
-According to critic Max Covill, in "Introjection", Shinji finally becomes the hero he was once envisioned to be; while throughout the series he is indecisive, Shinji is able to stand up to his father and make decisions for himself in this episode.
-Assistant director Kazuya Tsurumaki noted despite the common perception of Shinji as a boy who, unlike the classical anime hero, never grows up: "you can see several millstones in Shinji's growth that you wouldn't mind seeing as the final episode", including "Rei II" and "Introjection".
+According to the writer Dennis Redmond, for the first time in the series Shinji "claims an explicit identity" in "Introjection".
+Newtype noted Shinji "has seemed lost and isolated up to now"; at the beginning of the series, he drives the Eva as if he was removed from his surroundings, while he rises with his strong will in "Introjection".
+According to critic Max Covill, Shinji finally becomes the hero he was once envisioned to be; while throughout the series he is indecisive, Shinji is able to stand up to his father and make decisions for himself in this episode.
+For scholars Laura Cabassa and Matteo Caparrini, Shinji accepts "that both external conditions and his heart drive him to the field of battle".
+Kazuya Tsurumaki noted that despite the common perception of Shinji as a boy who, unlike the classical hero, never grows up, "you can see several milestones in Shinji's growth that you wouldn't mind seeing as the final episode", including "Rei II" and "Introjection".
 According to Tsurumaki, "Introjection" would be the last episode of a good classic mecha anime, but Shinji's journey continues: "When you think about it, it's not that Shinji hasn't grown up.
 It's just that there's an even tougher development waiting for him, and he repeatedly worries and gets lost."